cdnkr/create-bot/README.md

 - **Message Demo**: Easily add and preview bot messages.
 - **Flow Design**: Create and manage your chatbot's message flow.
-- **Deployment**: Integrate your WhatsApp Business phone number verify token and whatsapp token, and deploy your chatbot.
+- **Deployment**: Integrate your WhatsApp Business phone number, and deploy your chatbot.

 ## TODO